geunee20/geunee20.github.io/_posts/2024-06-20-Controller-Design-Day-6.md

 When designing the feedback gain matrix $$K$$ for state feedback control using the pole placement method, two key aspects need to be considered:

-1. The pole placement method itself, which allows us to achieve desired closed-loop dynamics.
+1. The pole placement method itself, which allows me to achieve desired closed-loop dynamics.
 2. The controllability of the system, which is a prerequisite for successful pole placement.

 Let's explore each of these in detail:

 ##### a) Pole Placement Method

 The pole placement method is a powerful technique for designing the feedback gain matrix $$K$$ in state feedback control.
-This method allows us to directly specify the desired eigenvalues of the closed-loop system, which in turn determines its dynamic response characteristics.
+This method allows me to directly specify the desired eigenvalues of the closed-loop system, which in turn determines its dynamic response characteristics.

 Here's how it works: